dennisguse/TheSchreibmaschine/README.md

 * Download of current text is triggered on double click.
 * Use in fullscreen mode (press F11).

+* ALT-A: toggle text alignment (left vs. center).
+* ALT-W: toggle page width (40% or 80% of full window).
+* ALT-C: toggle background color (white vs. whitesmoke).
+* Use your browser's support for zooming in/out to change the font size.

 -----
 Limitations:
 * At the moment ONLY tested in Google Chrome and Epiphany.